loringabriel/react-18-automatic-batching/README.md

 # Sample React 18 app with automatic batching

 React 18 includes automatic batching, which means that state updates are grouped compared with v17 where not all updated were grouped (eg. state updates inside promises).
+[View React 17 example](https://github.com/loringabriel/react-17-batching)

 ```javascript
 function App() {